-Alexander follows in the footsteps of Angela Davis and others that have decried the targeting of people of color (particularly black and Latino men) in the criminal justice system.
+Alexander follows in the footsteps of Angela Davis and others that have decried the targeting of people of color (particularly black and Latino men, but also women) in the criminal justice system.
 Alexandra argues that just as Jim Crow took the place of slavery, the War on Drugs has filled in for a dissolved Jim Crow.

 |Click image to enlarge|

 As for women, despite similar levels of drug use, black mothers are 10 times more likely to be reported to a child welfare agency for prenatal drug use than white women.
 Finally, white youth are significantly more likely to engage in illegal drug activity than black youth and have about three times the number of drug-related visits to the emergency room as their African American counterparts, but are far less likely to spend significant jail time as a consequence.

 As a result of a racialized criminal justice system, black folk are disproportionately stripped of their right to vote, denied participation on juries, and discriminated against for employment and housing.
 Those most in need of assistance are denied public housing, food stamps, access to education, and any number of other resources for restorative support.
 With no job, no house, no food, and no allies is it any wonder that there is a 70% recidivism rate?
 Every year, our legal system robs millions of the achievements made by the heroes of the Civil Rights movement.

 Alexander cites some particularly troubling observations:

 - More African Americans are under correctional control today (prison, jail, probation, or parole) than were enslaved in 1850.